 Facebook giveaways may be good to drive a bit of traffic to your page but those likes are usually people wanting something for free not people who will be willing to put money into something that you are selling.
 I have also paid for advertising without much return.
-I have taken a few classes and they say that the first 2,000 likes are the hardest and then it gets easier.
+I have taken a few "Facebook" classes and they say that the first 2,000 likes are the hardest and then it gets easier.
 I now have over 7,000 followers on Facebook and it is still work to keep engaged with everyone.
-But I have such encouraging and supportive on my page that I just love hanging out with them.
+But I have such encouraging and supportive people on my page that I just love hanging out with them.

-I teach crochet classes at the local arts center.
+I teach crochet classes at the local arts center and fibre festivals.
 This is a great way to connect with other fiber artisans in my community but it also helps build my network.
 My students are also people I have test my patterns and help me in the future.
 A support system is always a good idea.

 I am a member of Handmade Saskatchewan, The Saskatchewan Craft Council and The Crochet Guild of America.
 There are many networking opportunities on Etsy and Ravelry.
 Connect, get to know people.